 Diabetes damages the nerves and blood vessels throughout a person's body, especially if their condition isn't managed properly.
 Having diabetes also increases a person's risk of certain eye conditions like glaucoma and cataracts.
-Because eye problems in diabetics are so prevalent, Eye Wellness Center gives diabetics throughout Bellaire and the surrounding region with a solution for diabetic eye diseases.
+Because eye problems in diabetics are so prevalent, Eye Wellness Center gives diabetics throughout Houston and the surrounding region with a solution for diabetic eye diseases.

 Diabetic Eye Diseases